 Now that you know the problem, it is easier to see how to help, right?
 This is what you do: You contribute to your friend (or child, or partner, or colleague, or employee, or client) feeling valued again.
 What humans need to heal is deep and genuine validation.
 Lucky for you, this is actually the easiest thing in the world to do!

-Spoiler alert: Even though there are some unique points, there is lots of overlap in these two videos!
+Spoiler alert: Even though there are some unique points, there is a lot of overlap between these two videos!

 Unintentional mistakes good-intentioned people make when listening